ri0t/upright/README.rst

 It will only ever write to your files if you supply the "--write" flag.

 Discover more options etc by looking at the tool's --help page.

+The command line interface has subgroups like `template` which have further sub- commands listed.
+To get at them invoke it like `upright template --help` etc.

 Bugs & Discussion
 =================